diskoverdata/diskover-docs/source_files/user_advanced_indices.md

 ![Image: Accessing the Indices Page](images/image_menu_gear_icon_selection_indices.png)

-The indices default is set to **always use latest indices** so you can search all the latest indexed data and volumes at all time.
+The indices default is set to **always use latest indices** so you can search all the latest indexed data and volumes at all times.

 ![Image: Always Use Latest Indices](images/image_indices_always_use_latest_indices.png)